The Gates of Morning: Plot summary

-The novel picks up a day or so after the events at the conclusion of The Garden of God.
+The novel picks up a day or so after the events after The Garden of God.
 Dick Lestrange, son of Dicky and Emmeline Lestrange, is about 14 or 15.
 He has come to love Katafa, a Spanish girl who is the adopted daughter of the Kanaka people of the island of Karolin, about 40 miles from the island (Palm Tree) where his parents lived.
 Now, she has brought him to her island, and due to a series of complicated political circumstances, the people have declared him their new king.

-Dick is not unwilling to lead the people, but needs advice and guidance.
-He also sees immediately that the island has a defense problem.
+Dick is not unwilling to lead the people but needs advice and guidance.
+He also sees immediately that the island has a defence problem.
 In The Garden of God, all the Karolin men of warrior age and status have died as the result of an ill-advised attack on Palm Tree and all their war canoes were burned.
 Fishing canoes still exist, but new war canoes must be built at once.
 The Melanesian slaves who took over Palm Tree at the end of The Garden of God were all men; if they decide to make Palm Tree (which the Kanaka call Marua) their permanent home, they will attack Karolin, the nearest island, to steal women.

-He sends for three elderly men, expert canoe-builders, from the southern side of the immense island, but the ladies who took his message return without them, saying they do not acknowledge Taori (Dick) as their leader.
-Dick goes in person to explain the situation and meets Aioma, the oldest canoe-builder, and his granddaughter Le Moan, age 14, who falls in love with Dick on sight.
+He sends for three elderly men, expert canoe builders, from the southern side of the immense island, but the ladies who took his message return without them, saying they do not acknowledge Taori (Dick) as their leader.
+Dick goes in person to explain the situation and meets Aioma, the oldest canoe builder, and his granddaughter Le Moan, age 14, who falls in love with Dick on sight.
 She has no idea that Dick is already married, let alone that his bride is her own Aunt Katafa (Katafa being an adopted daughter of the late priestess Le Juan and therefore sister to Le Jenabon, Le Juan's biological daughter, who is Le Moan's mother).

 Left alone on the southern shore when all the other people from the south side go north to help with the canoe building, Le Moan sees the Kermadec, a schooner full of white men, sail into the lagoon.
-Thinking they might attack the people, and especially Dick, Le Moan tells them that she is alone on the island, that everyone else died in a storm.
+Thinking they might attack the people, and especially Dick, Le Moan tells them that she is alone on the island and that everyone else died in a storm.
 Captain Peterson, a rough and ferocious-looking but kindhearted man, takes her aboard and gives her over to Sru, his Paomotuan assistant, to stay with the Kanaka crew until he can find her a place to live on another island.
-Talking with Le Moan, Sru learns two things; the girl has a gift of absolute direction and can find her way to any place she has ever been without need of a compass; and she wears a very large double pearl ornament, which tells Sru that Karolin's lagoons are full of pearls.
+Talking with Le Moan, Sru learns two things; the girl has a gift of absolute direction and can find her way to any place she has ever been without the need of a compass; and she wears a very large double pearl ornament, which tells Sru that Karolin's lagoons are full of pearls.